seshaljain/vlc-docs-dump/rst/VSG-Usage-Language.rst

-You can use '''Tools -&gt; Preferences...''' (set Show Settings to All) and '''Interface''' and select correct language from '''Language''' drop down list.
-Remember to press '''Save''' to save VLC settings and restart VLC after that to make sure changes are enabled.
+You can use **Tools -> Preferences...** (set Show Settings to All) and **Interface** and select correct language from **Language** drop down list.
+Remember to press **Save** to save VLC settings and restart VLC after that to make sure changes are enabled.

-Also you can use'''--language=''' from command line if you can't navigate with current language or you want to use batch files/scripts. for example: '''vlc --language=en''' to get English.
+Also you can use\ **--language=** from command line if you can't navigate with current language or you want to use batch files/scripts. for example: **vlc --language=en** to get English.
 Other options are auto, en, ar, pt_BR, en_GB, ca, zh_TW, cs, da, nl, fi, fr, gl, ka, de, he, hu, it, ja, ko, ms, oc, fa, pl, pt_PT, ro, ru, zh_CN, sr, sk, sl, es, sv, tr